prose

 1rsync ~/blog/*.jpg prose.sh:/

-When you upload an image to prose, we make it web optimized (e.g. strip exif, convert to webp, and reduce filesize).
+When you upload an image to prose, we make it web optimized (e.g. strip exif and reduce filesize).
 We also support an image manipulation API!

 Think of your blog as a flat list of files, similar to how your blog is rendered as a flat list of posts.